tabreturn/tabreturn.github.io/_posts/2017-01-26-converting_css_colour_to_greyscale.md

 </div>
 {% endhighlight %}

-To retrieve the colour of the "warning!!!" text -- in this case, red -- one would make use of the the following JavaScript code:
+To retrieve the colour of the "warning!!!" text -- in this case, a red -- one would make use of the the following JavaScript code:

 {% highlight js %}
 var alert = document.getElementById('alert');